jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.4 BreachDepressions

 Breaches all of the depressions in a DEM using Lindsay's (2016) algorithm.
-This should be preferred over depression filling in most cases..
+This should be preferred over depression filling in most cases.

 *Parameters*: